 What are the SAT requirements for students to be admitted to Monmouth University?

 Monmouth University typically requires applicants to be in the top 51 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1050 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 945.
-The estimated average SAT composite for admitted freshman is 1155 out of 1600.
+We estimate some students could be accepted with SAT's as low as 940.
+The estimated average SAT composite for admitted freshman is 1160 out of 1600.
+The school ranks #15 in New Jersey for highest average SAT composite score.
 A competitive SAT score is critical as 81 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|